aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 - To my parents, Kelly 춘실 Kim and 오명남.
 You taught me patience, true humility, persistence, grace, and selflessness.
 - To my sister Yuna, who taught me how to hope.
 - To the Moon cousins, who taught me how to be bold, chase my interests relentlessly, complain less, and to build others up; taught me the meaning of "indomitable spirit."
-- To my beautiful girlfriend Rebecca, who has seen me through thick and thin and continues to support and inspire me everyday.
 - To my friends Billy, Jaden, Squan, Jonathan, Rachel, Helen, Jenna.
 My squad is :fire:.
 I love you all.
 - To the awesome, ambitious people at the Adelie Developer's Group.
 It's been a pleasure meeting all of you.
 - To my amazingly talented coworkers and colleagues and Nulab.
 Working alongside every one of you is a pleasure and I learn new things all the time. お疲れさま!
 To Yen-Chieh Chen, thank you for helping me fix the final bug on my site! :sunglasses: